RickStrahl/WestWind.WebView.HtmlToPdf/README.md

 * Using an Async Call
 * Using Event Callbacks

 The base library uses the built-in **WebView2 Runtime in Windows so it has no external dependencies for your applications** assuming you are running on a recent version of Windows that has the WebView2 Runtime installed.
-An extended version provides additional features but requires additional dependencies and is slower to run.
+The extended package version provides additional features, but it also has additional dependencies and is slower to run and has a larger distribution footprint.
+In order to keep the base functionality very small and lean these two packages have been separated.

 If you would like to find out more how this library works and how the original code and Pdf code was build, you can check out this blog post here: